rbrink/Home-Assistant-Prijsplafond/README.md

 If you want to do it via the graphical interface.
 Please go to Configuration > [Helpers](https://my.home-assistant.io/redirect/helpers/) > Plus (+) > **Utility meter (or in Dutch: Nutsmeter)** and only fill in the name and the input sensor.

+*NOTE: If added via the UI.
+It may be possible that the entities are not yet visible thoughout the entire system.
+You can overcome this by manually typing in the entity id in the config flow.*

 Then after you've added the total consumer entity use that in the configuration of Prijsplafond.

 ## Installation